Does My Credit Card Cover Rental Car Insurance?

 What Type of Coverage Does my Credit Card Have for Rentals?

-Credit cards typically only provide collision damage coverage, so you will not be held responsible for any theft or damage to the rental car.
+Credit cards typically only provide collision damage coverage, so credit card providers will not hold you responsible for any theft or damage to the rental car.

-When you pick up your rental car, you’ll need to decide whether you want to pay for the rental company’s collision damage waiver (CDW).
+When you pick up your rental car, you must decide whether to pay for the rental company’s collision damage waiver (CDW).
 The waiver takes the responsibility off your hands if any damages may incur while in your possession.
 If your credit card provides free CDW protection as a part of its rewards, you can save money and avoid paying for the protection you already have.

 Which Credit Card Covers Car Rental Insurance?

-Creditcards.com put together a list of the best credit cards with the most coverage for rental vehicles.
-Knowing if your credit card cover rental car insurance can save you hundreds of dollars in the long run.
+Creditcards.com compiled a list of the best credit cards with the most coverage for rental vehicles.
+Knowing if your credit card covers rental car insurance can save you hundreds of dollars in the long run.

 American Express